-Matthew Want is PA to Lucy Brazier, Editor of Executive Secretary
+Matthew Want is PA to Lucy Brazier, Publisher of Executive Secretary Magazine

 Can we start with a little background information?
 Where are you from and what is your current role?

 I have lived in Shepperton, which is just outside London in the UK for my whole life – born and bred so to speak.
 I went to the local school and college in Shepperton and Weybridge.
 During my time at college I studied media studies.
 When I finished college I was able to get some experience working in the media industry.
 Like most young people I was unsure what I wanted to do career wise and so before getting my current role I will still trying to decide.
 I currently work at Executive Secretary Magazine as Lucy Brazier’s Personal Assistant – finally I have found the career for me.